Do Bearded Dragons Need Heat At Night? Heating Facts You May Be Missing!

 Is Infrared Night Lamp Any Good For Bearded Dragons?

-It’s important to ensure that your beardie is getting a proper and healthy sleep routine to prevent it from falling ill.
-Instead of using infrared light, a ceramic or black lamp (view on Amazon) is much safer and less annoying for your bearded dragon.
+It’s crucial to establish a proper sleep routine for your beardie to prevent health issues.
+Instead of infrared lights, consider using a ceramic heat emitter or a black lamp (view on Amazon), both of which are safer and less disruptive for your bearded dragon.

 Can I Keep My Bearded Dragon Warm With A Blanket?